Alt Går Bra

 Writing and Publishing

-Much of our work fluctuates around our non-fictional writing in multiple formats, from thought maps to essays, and experimental pieces.
+Much of our work fluctuates around our non-fictional writing in multiple formats, from thought maps to essays and experimental pieces.

 Our need to print and publish our own texts led us to discover mimeograph printing and to establish the Alt Går Bra publishing house, where we produce our own books and publications.
 We also write for journals, newspapers, and other outlets.
-Since 2021, we have been regular contributors to the Norwegian quarterly journal for the visual arts, Billedkunst, in our column Art & Society.
+Since 2021, we have been regular contributors to the Norwegian quarterly journal for the visual arts, Billedkunst, where we have our own column "Art & Society."

 ARTICLES (SELECTED):